RamsinghLab/atacseeker_app/README.md

 Main development directory for BaseSpace App is `nativeApp`.

 * `csaw`: Testing code for csaw pipeline.
 * `docker`: Testing code for docker image.
-This docker image only implements the alignment pipeline.
+This image only implements the alignment pipeline.
 * `scripts`: random scripts live here.

 *requires*: